jastrz/EZRoomGenerator/README.md

 ## Notes

-- Generates Wall, Floor and Roof as separate meshes.
+- Generates Wall, Floor and Roof as separate meshes with adjustable mesh resolution.
 - Works with all pipelines, although sample materials are for URP, so some adjustments might be needed for them to work.
 - Contains simple FPP Controller (Player prefab) with a flashlight, of course.
 - Rooms can be joined manually by adding passages to form a larger structure.
-- Standalone PlayMode support has not been tested yet.
+- Exported .fbx works with Blender (tested with Blender 4.5, wasn't tested with other 3D software).
+- Lightbaking after prefab export is highly suggested due to possibly large count of light sources (if used).
+This might also need recalculating lightmap uvs (set in exported .fbx import settings) and reasigning materials for exported meshes.

 ---